 Fill it with a good-quality potting mix and sprinkle the seeds on top.
 Next, gently sprinkle a thin layer of soil over the seeds and water them.

 It’s a shade-tolerant root crop, but keep an eye on the water level.
-The soil must stay moist but not drenched.
-Germination should start in 5 to 12 days.
+The soil must remain moist, but not overly wet.

 You can also regrow beets from scraps in containers, as outlined above.